FPSG-UIUC/augury/README.md

 ### Building the code

 Running `make` should be enough to build the code.
-Note that the code *will not build on non ARM architectures* because we use ARM specific synchronization barriers such as the `isb` and `dsb` instructions.
+We have only tested the code and compiler specific features using `clang`.
+All of this should work on `gcc` as well, but we haven't verified this.

 There are additional build options available for configuring in the `Makefile` depending on how you want to run the experiments.
 For